Alexanderh1988/Mail-notification/README.md

 blog to the most popular websites in the world.
 PHP is distributed under the [PHP License v3.01](LICENSE).

+# run it:

+easy...
+1) upload the attached database into your sql database
-you can activate it by a http request:
+2) run the script through a http request:
 {you website location}/MailPHPSender.php?userId=Pedro
-For automatic notification just use cronjob
+3) For automatic trigger schedule just use cronjob

-this small script was used for risk management monitoring to each Risk Owner Action.
+this small script was used for risk management notification to each Risk Owner Action.
+It was delivered a Form to respond.
 We made the workshop more dynamic ;)